 Zener diodes are connected across the FET gates so that the maximum gate to drain voltage is not exceeded.
 Use of a zener voltage higher than the minimum gate to source turn-on voltage ensures that the FETs are conducting at a high level.

-The "fast diodes" connecting the drains to the opposite side FET's gate are typically Schottky diodes.
+The "fast diodes" connecting the drains to the opposite side FET's gate are typically Schottky diodes or fast recovery diods (FREDs).
 These diodes provide a fast turn off of the FET gates when they are driven toward ground as the opposite-phase FET saturates.
 Although the forward-biased diode of zener can be used, it is significantly slower than the Schottky diode.

-Because of the resonant voltage rise in the primary, the FET drains must withstand more than 3 times the power supply voltage.
-Most designs recommend a voltage rating of at least 4 times the supply voltage.
+Because of the resonant voltage rise in the primary, the FET drains must withstand more than 2 times the power supply voltage.
+Most designs recommend a voltage rating of 3 to 4 times the supply voltage.

-For a supply voltage of up to 30 or 40 Volts, the FETs should be rated conservatively at 200 Volts or higher.
+For a supply voltage of 24 Volt, the FETs should be rated conservatively at 200 Volts or higher.

 Because of the resonant current rise in the primary, the FETs must be able to handle currents about 4 times the nominal power supply current.
 This requirement is normally satisfied by selecting FETs that have high continuous drain currents and Rds(on) resistances of less than a tenth of an Ohm.

 A typical FET recommended for several designs is an IRFP260N rated at a voltage of 200 Volts and a drain current of 50 Amps.
 Drain "on" resistance is 0.04 Ohms and power dissipation is 300 Watts.
 The cost at Mouser is under $3.00 in small quantity.
 Here is the IRFP260N datasheet